How to Fix a Corrupted SD Card without Losing Data?

 SD cards are a convenient and inexpensive means to store media for DSLRs, phones, tablets, and other portable devices.
 However, they're prone to damage, accidental formatting, or corruption.
 This corruption leads to a loss of data with a small window for recovery.

 Don't let your memories disappear.
-If you think you have a corrupted SD card on your hands, keep reading to learn how to fix a corrupted SD card.
+If you have a corrupted SD card on your hands, keep reading to learn how to fix a corrupted SD card.

 How to Fix a Corrupted SD Card on Windows computer?